 Related post: Lost ladybugs

 Delaying your garden’s clean up until the spring is a boon for all the creatures living there.
-Instead of heading out to the garden with a pair of pruning shears and a rake this fall, wait until next April.
+Instead of heading out to the garden with a pair of pruning shears and a rake this fall, wait until the spring temperatures are in the 50s for at least 7 consecutive days.
 By then, all the critters living there will be emerging from their long winter nap.
 And even if they haven’t managed to get out of bed by the time you head out to the garden, most of them will still manage to find their way out of a loosely layered compost pile before it begins to decompose.
 Do Mother Nature a big favor and save your garden clean up until the spring.
 And, when spring does arrive, please use these pollinator-friendly tips for cleaning up the garden the right way.